Sushant-1806/Railway-Section-Throughput-Control/README.md

 # Railway Control

-Railway Control is a full-stack railway operations demo for monitoring trains, detecting section conflicts, and applying control actions in real time.
+Railway Control is a full-stack railway operations dashboard for monitoring train movement, analyzing section conflicts, and applying control actions in real time.

-It combines a Flask API, Socket.IO updates, a React frontend, and PostgreSQL-backed scenario data so operators can inspect traffic, review AI analysis, and test mitigation strategies on a live track map.
+It combines a Flask API, Socket.IO updates, a React frontend, and PostgreSQL-backed scenario data so operators can inspect traffic, review AI recommendations, and watch a live animated track map.

 ## Features

 - Real-time train movement and conflict updates over Socket.IO.
-- Dark and light theme support in the UI.
+- Dark and light theme support.
 - Authentication with seeded admin and operator users.
 - Scenario management with five built-in sample scenarios.
 - AI-assisted conflict analysis and solution application.